 Grant writers perform an important, professional service, and nonprofits should treat them respectfully.

-The Association of Fundraising Professionals (AFP) also considers this practice unethical and will revoke the membership of any grant writer who works on commission.
-Not good.
+The Association of Fundraising Professionals (AFP), Grant Professionals Association, and the American Grant Writers’ Association all consider this practice unethical.
+The AFP will revoke the membership of any grant writer who works on commission.

 What are your thoughts on the subject?
 Share them in the comments!